heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 Prefetching data strategies      | Planned
 Off-line capabilities            | Planned

-### Nonfunctional Requirements
+### Nonfunctional requirements

 The nonfunctional requirements are being finalized.
 After that this section is to be updated.

-## Security Model
+## Security model

-The user of the HERE Data SDK for C++ is responsible to take care of any security and privacy requirements of the target system.
+The user of HERE Data SDK for C++ is responsible to take care of any security and privacy requirements of the target system.